What Are Carbide Multi Tool Blades and How Do They Benefit Manufacturers and Suppliers?

 What Questions Do Manufacturers Ask About SENTHAI Blades?

-How long do SENTHAI multi tool blades last?
+How are carbide multi tool blades manufactured?